North Dakota Ghost Stories

 No matter how many weird sounds are heard or dark figures are seen in windows, I’m still not one to believe in ghosts.
 But I have to admit, there are a lot of things that happen around here you just can’t explain.

 It was a cold, starry and moonless night back in 1989.
 I was on Highway 2 coming out of Rugby, at the end of a long week of 15-hour days at the Minot Daily News.
-I was coming home after covering the end of a basketball tournament, was tired and in a hurry to get back to Minot to write a story.
+I was coming home after covering the end of a basketball tournament, I was tired and in a hurry to get back to Minot to write the story.
 Afternoon papers permitted all night writing if you wanted to.
-I didn’t want to, so I gassed it.
+I didn’t want to, so I sped up.

 Within a mile or so of leaving Rugby, I saw flashing lights way behind me.
-Playing it safe, I slowed down and hoped he was not after me.
+Playing it safe, I slowed down and hoped it was not after me.
 After another mile or so, I checked the mirror and there were no more lights of any kind behind me.
-Good to go, I floored it.
+Good to go I thought and sped up again.

-Moments later, I looked back in the mirror and right behind me, lights flashing in all their glory was the cop.
+Moments later, I looked back in the mirror and right behind me was lights flashing in all their glory and it was the cop.
 How?
 Where had he come from?

-I gassed it for a third time and blew through Towner and Granville and Surrey.
+I sped up for a third time and hurried through Towner, Granville and Surrey.
 If I were going to be stopped again, it would be in Minot.